-- 42. Social, environmental and corporate governance considerations are taken into account in the selection, non-selection, retention and realisation of investments. - 43.
+- 41. Social, environmental and corporate governance considerations are taken into account in the selection, non-selection, retention and realisation of investments.
+Nonfinancial factors may be considered to the extent that they are not significantly detrimental to the investment return and the Committee is satisfied that members share their concerns. - 42.
 It is recognised that ESG factors can influence long term investment performance and the ability to achieve long term sustainable returns.
 The Committee consider the Fund's approach to ESG in two key areas: - a.
 Sustainable investment / Environmental and social factors considering the financial impact of environmental, social and governance (ESG) factors on its investments. - b.
-Stewardship and governance acting as responsible and active investors/owners, through considered voting of shares, and engaging with investee company management as part of the investment process. - 44.
+Stewardship and governance acting as responsible and active investors/owners, through considered voting of shares, and engaging with investee company management as part of the investment process.
+The Committee supports the Stewardship Code and intends to become a signatory. - 43.
 In combination these two matters are often referred to as 'Responsible Investment', or 'RI' and this is the preferred terminology of the fund.
+Effective management of financially material ESG risks should support the requirement to protect investment returns over the long term.
 The Committee takes RI matters seriously and will not appoint any manager unless they can show evidence that RI considerations are an integral part of their investment decision-making processes.
-Following appointment managers are required to report any changes in their approach to RI to Officers.
+Following appointment managers are required to report any changes in their approach to RI to Officers. - 44.
+A strategy of engagement with companies, rather than negative screening to exclude stocks from the portfolio on ESG/ethical grounds, is more compatible with the administering authority's fiduciary duties and supports responsible investment.